Engineering spectro-temporal light states with physics-embedded deep learning: Temporal Domain Engineering: Few-cycle Pulse

 \section{Temporal Domain Engineering: Few-cycle Pulse}

-The dispersive wave (DW) is a powerful resources to generate short-wavelength laser pulses \cite{agrawal2000nonlinear,kottig2017mid}, and the flexibility demonstrated in the previous section highlights its potential for precise control of center wavelength and bandwidth.
+The DW is a useful resource to generate short-wavelength laser pulses \cite{agrawal2000nonlinear,kottig2017mid}, and the flexibility demonstrated in the previous section highlights its potential for precise control of center wavelength and bandwidth.
 The flattened and broad spectral feature observed in Fig.~\ref{F2}(a) further indicates the possibility of preparing ultrashort laser pulses.
-To isolate the DW from the long-wavelength spectral components of the Net-S band, we first employ a short-pass filter with a 1450 nm cutoff.
+To isolate the DW from the long-wavelength spectral components of the Net-S band, we first employ a short-pass filter with a 1500 nm cutoff.
 Conventionally, this isolated DW is passed through dispersion-compensating elements, such as prism compressors or chirped mirrors, to produce near-transform-limited pulses.
 Instead, we leverage the P-CNN to simultaneously optimize the broadband DW generation and its compression, eliminating the need for additional compensators.

-To evaluate the resulting pulse duration and profiles, second-harmonic FROG measurements are performed.
-The P-CNN is tasked to minimize the pulse duration, directly recognized through its Wigner-function-based training.
-For the optimized phase, the measured pulse duration is approximately 12 fs, corresponding to a compression factor of over 70, \Blue{referenced as the initial pulse length 850 fs}.
-To explore temporal compression dynamics, the second-order dispersion ($X_2$) is systematically adjusted.
-Fig.~\ref{F3}(a) shows the measured pulse durations as $X_2$ varies from $-2.5$ to $2.5$ m, with a Gaussian scaling behavior (solid green line) reflecting symmetric temporal compression consistent with the largely symmetric spectral distribution of the DW.
+SHG-FROG measurements are performed to evaluate the resulting pulse duration and profiles.
+The P-CNN is tasked to minimize the pulse duration, which is directly recognized through its Wigner-function-based training.
+For the optimized phase, the measured pulse duration is approximately 12 fs, corresponding to a compression factor of over 70, referenced as the soliton pulse duration of 850 fs.
+To explore temporal compression dynamics, the second-order dispersion length ($X_2$) is systematically adjusted from $-2.5$ to $2.5$ m.
+The corresponding pulse durations, shown in Fig.~\ref{F3}(a), also show the symmetric distribution, with a Gaussian scaling behavior (solid green line).
+On the right axis of Fig.~\ref{F3}(a), we add the calculated compression factor, illustrating the compression value from 24 to 71.

 The evolution of temporal profiles retrieved from FROG measurements is shown in Fig.~\ref{F3}(b).
-The data reveal preserved inversion symmetry in the wavepacket envelope ($X_2 \leftrightarrow -X_2$) and opposite orientations of pulse tails for the same $|X_2|$, reminiscent of a "temporal mirror" effect \cite{moussa2023observation}.
-This symmetry, supported by GNLSE simulations (\hyperref[sec:sup4]{\textbf{Supplementary-4}}), underscores the ability to shape temporal profiles through phase optimization.
+The data reveal preserved inversion symmetry in the wavepacket envelope ($X_2 \leftrightarrow -X_2$) and opposite orientations of pulse tails for the same $|X_2|$, reminiscent of a "temporal inversion" effect \cite{moussa2023observation}.
+This symmetry, supported by GNLSE simulations (\hyperref[sec:sup4]{\textbf{Supplementary-S4}}), underscores the ability to shape temporal profiles through phase optimization.